MonitorPC/AChat/README.md

 ## Anonymous Chat Application

 This application allows users to send anonymous messages and retrieve the total count of messages.
+The project also includes fitness functions to assess the quality of the application based on various criteria.

 ### Requirements:

 - Python 3.6 or higher
 - Flask
 - requests
+- radon
+- coverage

 ### Starting the Server: